TECHNICAL · MODEL OVERVIEW

 FAQ

-10k iterations is far past the convergence threshold for a 32-team bracket — the per-team champion probability stabilises within a few hundredths of a percent.
-The bigger uncertainty is in the per-match model itself, not the sim.
-The reason we still show 10k is psychological: "we ran the World Cup ten thousand times" is the framing that earns links.
+The Monte Carlo simulation is run well past the convergence threshold for a tournament of this size — the per-team trophy probability stabilises to within a fraction of a percent.
+The bigger uncertainty is in the per-match model itself, which is why the model-record page exists.

 Two reasons.
-First, bookmaker odds bake in the bookmaker margin and bettor sentiment, so they're not pure probability estimates.
-Second, our brand is "this is the model, not the consensus" — if we just reflected odds we'd have nothing to offer.
-We may add a "Onside model vs market consensus" view post-tournament if there's demand.
+First, bookmaker prices bake in the bookmaker margin and bettor sentiment — they're not pure probability estimates.
+Second, our value is "here's an independent model, transparently graded", not "we reflect the market".
+A consensus comparison view may appear post-tournament if there's demand.

 How does the simulator handle the knockout bracket?

-Until FIFA publishes the exact 2026 R32 mapping (1A vs 3rd-place, 1C vs 3rd-place, etc.), we use a "fair re-pair per round" abstraction — surviving teams are randomly matched at each KO round.
+Until FIFA publishes the exact 2026 R32 seeding map, we use a re-pair-per-round abstraction — surviving teams are matched fairly at each knockout round.
 This is statistically valid for aggregate champion probability but slightly off on specific path lengths.
 We will swap to the actual bracket structure as soon as FIFA fixes it.

 Can I cite your numbers?

-Yes — please link back to onsidearena.com/world-cup-2026/methodology so readers can see how the figure was derived.
-If you're a journalist or researcher and need the underlying CSV (per-match probabilities for all 72 fixtures), email [email protected] and we'll send it.
+Yes — please link back to onsidearena.com/world-cup-2026/methodology so readers can see the trust framing and the live model-record receipt.
+Journalists and researchers who need the underlying per-match probability CSV can email [email protected].

 How often does the model update?